Join CCA CAL For The 2020 SoCal Chapter Challenge!

 Each boat’s score must be filled out on the scoring sheet, and verified and signed by both the charter master and the captain of each vessel before being turned in.
 Scoring sheets can be turned into CCA CAL.
-No boat or individual is to go over their daily limit determined by the California Department of Fish & Wildlife.
+No boat or individual is to keep more than their daily limit determined by the California Department of Fish & Wildlife.
 There is no limit or restriction on released fish by any of the boats or their passengers.

 - In the event of a tie, the winner will be determined by the weight of each boat’s largest fish.
 Weight can be determined by a digital scale onboard, or at a landing, or be taped by the boat’s crew.
 Pictures must be taken and submitted to the tournament coordinator along with the boat’s scorecard.